jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: In The Empire Strikes Back there is a potato hidden in the asteroid field
+⚡<!-- FUNFACT --> Fun fact: In the United States, a pound of potato chips costs two hundred times more than a pound of potatoes.

 </div>